AseelFatayerji/Sign_Language_Interpreter/README.md

 >This mobile application enables users to upload files for sign language analysis or to receive real-time interpretation, simplifying the process of learning sign language.
 >
-> Silent Learning is designed to assist individuals eager to learn and instruct in sign language.
-Its live interpretation feature enables learners to monitor their advancement and receive constructive feedback for enhancement.
-Additionally, the app offers two distinct modes: a Learning Mode for students and a Teaching Mode for educators.
-The latter permits instructors to expand the app's database by incorporating new signs, ensuring the content remains current and comprehensive.
+> Silent Learning is an app that helps people learn sign language.
+It gives feedback to help learners improve.
+There are two parts: one for students to learn and one for teachers to add new signs, which keeps the app's sign language collection fresh and full.

 ### User Stories
 - As a student, I want to practice sign language and receive guidance to improve.